 CDNPerf (opens in new tab) can point you in the right direction, listing the fastest providers by country, continent or worldwide.

-Cloudflare is easy-to-use and provides loads of features, great security, and effective website optimisations, not to mention a speedy global network which reaches areas other CDNs often miss.
+Cloudflare is easy-to-use and provides loads of features, great security, and effective website optimisations, not to mention a huge global network which reaches areas other CDNs often miss.
 That makes it a must for your performance boosting shortlist.

-- We’ve rounded up the best CDNs of 2018
+- We’ve also highlighted the best CDN (opens in new tab)